Frequently Asked Questions

 Do I have to upload all my documents myself?

-In most cases, the repository staff actively identifies and seeks out permission to post a professor's work, and we will upload the files for you.
-However, the repository has been designed to make it very easy for faculty and staff to upload their own publications if they so choose.
-Please the repository staff if you would like more information about maintaining your own SelectedWorks site.
+In most cases, the Digital Commons staff actively identifies and seeks out permission to post a faculty member's work and will upload the files for you.
+However, CedarScholar has been designed to make it very easy for faculty and staff to upload their own publications if they so choose.
+Please the DC team if you would like more information about maintaining your own CedarScholar page.

 { top }